What Is Equipment Financing?

 The difference really comes down to whether you need a short-term or long-term (or permanent) solution.

-You own the equipment through equipment financing and are working to pay off the loan itself.
+You own the equipment through equipment financing and work to pay off the loan itself.
 But with equipment leasing, you only have the equipment for as long as you’re paying for it.

 And, if it’s a critical piece of equipment you need to use every day for your operations, you may very well continue to pay monthly well passed the value of the equipment, meaning you’re paying more than you should have.